Have you ever felt stuck trying to come up with a big brilliant idea to take your business to the next level?

 There is just so much to learn from Zappos’ beginnings and how they build the amazing culture they have today.
 One thing that struck me particularly hard was what they call the power of 1%.

-Here’s how Alfred, Zappos’ COO and CFO described the rule in an email to employees:
+Here’s how Alfred Lin, Zappos’ COO and CFO at the time (2009), described the rule in an email to employees:

 “Think about what it means to improve just 1% per day and build upon that every single day.
 Doing so has a dramatic effect and will make us 37x better, not 365% (3.65x) better at the end of the year.
 Wake up every day and ask yourself not only what is the 1% improvement I can change to make Zappos better, but also what is the 1% improvement I can change to make myself better personally and professionally – because we, Zappos, can’t grow unless we as individual people grow too.”